welvet/SillyTavern-MessageSummarize/README.md

 ### Known Issues
-- When using a message limit, world info cooldown and sticky timed effects do not work properly.
-This is because the WI timed effects rely on the number of messages in the chat history during generation.
-I have not found a way around this yet.
 - When editing a message that already has a memory, the memory displayed below the message does not have the right color.
 This is just a visual bug, and it will correct itself after the next summarization.

 ### Todo